Disentangling data contributions to the precision measurement of the largest leptonic mixing angle: Conclusion

 \section{Conclusion}

 Precise measurement of the leptonic mixing angle \thetamu, alongside the investigation of CP violation and the determination of neutrino mass ordering, is considered a significant challenge in neutrino physics.
 Such efforts aim to complete the leptonic mixing framework and examine various flavor models.
 This study separately analyzes the contributions of $\overset{\brabar}{\nu}_{\mu}\rightarrow \overset{\brabar}{\nu}_{e}$ \emph{appearance} and $\overset{\brabar}{\nu}_{\mu}\rightarrow \overset{\brabar}{\nu}_{\mu}$ \emph{disappearance} data samples through oscillation probability and numerical simulation analyses.
 A combined data analysis can enhance parameter constraints; however, caution is necessary regarding the underlying assumptions for a unified data description.
-Our findings indicate that, contrary to prevailing assumptions, the appearance samples are the primary contributor to octant resolution across the entire range of allowed parameter values.
+Our findings indicate that, the \emph{appearance} samples are the primary contributor to octant resolution across the entire range of allowed parameter values.
 Additionally, it significantly excludes the maximal-mixing hypothesis if the true value of the \thetamu\ mixing angle is situated in the higher octant and near $\pi/4$.
-The disappearance samples are crucial for excluding the maximal hypothesis if the actual value is located in the lower octant or in the higher octant but distant from $\pi/4$.
-It demonstrates marginal sensitivity to octant resolution, except when $\sin^2\theta_{23} \approx 0.4$.
-Utilizing only the T2HK and DUNE's \emph{appearance} samples allows for the determination of the octant of the \thetamu mixing angle for approximately 63\% of the currently allowed range of this parameter.
-We present an argument based on the analytical formula for oscillation probability and validate it through numerical simulations of the neutrino experiment.
-Our findings indicate that the precise measurement of the \thetamu\ mixing angle remains unaffected by the actual value of the CP violation phase and the unknown neutrino mass ordering.
+The \emph{disappearance} samples are crucial for excluding the maximal-mixing hypothesis if the actual value is located in the lower octant or in the higher octant but distant from $\pi/4$.
+For broad-band neutrino experiments like DUNE, the contribution of \emph{disappearance} samples to the octant sensitivity remains substantial when \thetamu\ is close to the currently-allowed 3$\sigma$ bound.
+Utilizing only the T2HK and DUNE's \emph{appearance} samples allows for the determination of the octant of the \thetamu\ mixing angle for approximately 62\% of the currently allowed range of this parameter.
+We present an argument based on the analytical formula for oscillation probability and validate it through numerical simulations of the neutrino experiment, revealing that the precise measurement of the \thetamu\ mixing angle remains unaffected by the actual value of the CP violation phase and the unknown neutrino mass ordering.